Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

 These 2018 Award-winners are excellent speakers, combining Dali's traditional strengths (agility, articulation and good insight) with a generous dose of entertainment.

-They deserve top spot on this list for offering a level of fun even their most talented rivals struggle to match.
-For £179 they're virtually impossible to fault.
+That makes them sound ever so serious, but actually, they're a hoot to listen to.
+In fact, they deserve a spot high on this list for offering a level of fun even their most talented rivals struggle to match.
+And at this price, they're virtually impossible to fault.

 Read the full review: Dali Spektor 2